MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/4-issue-diagnosis.md

 ## Collect and share information for technical support

-If you can't find the root cause of an issue, you may need Microsoft technical support to help you.
+If you can't find the root cause of an issue, you might need Microsoft technical support to help you.
 In this case, you need to collect necessary diagnostics information and share it with Microsoft support personnel.

 You can use one of the following methods to collect the diagnostics information: